-As a mother of 3 young girls, I can certainly say that I have learned a thing or two about being a parent, especially the kind of parent I want to be.
-I just had my third baby last month, and I can say that they way I parent her is much different than the way I was with my first.
+As a mother of three young girls, I can certainly say that I have learned a thing or two about being a parent — especially the kind of parent I want to be.
+The way I parent my third child is much different than the way I was with my first.

-- I stopped counting.
+1. I stopped counting.
 With my first baby, everything was a numbers game.
 How many wet diapers did she have each day?
 How long has it been since I last fed her?
 How many hours of consecutive sleep did she get?
 How much sleep did I get?
 Now that I’m on Baby #3, I’ve had to let that go.
 Not being tied to a clock has done wonders for me.
-Not stressing out about her sleeping 4 hours when she “should have” eaten after 3.
+Not stressing out about her sleeping four hours when she “should have” eaten after three.
 Not worrying about counting the wet and dirty diapers.
 Not arguing about how many hours of sleep I got compared to my husband.
 Not counting is the way to go.

-- I stopped playing the comparison game.
+3. I stopped playing the comparison game.
 “She’s not walking yet?
 Really?
 Sally walked at 9 months!”
 We’ve all had these conversations.
 The one-upping in the world of parenting.
 The fact is, each child grows and develops at their own pace.
 If the doctor isn’t concerned, I shouldn’t be either.
 All of my girls have been so different from each other, too.
 One walked at 13 months, another not until 15.
-One slept through the night at 2 months, and another didn’t until she was 1 and a half!
+One slept through the night at 2 months, and another didn’t until she was one and a half!

-- I started surrendering to the day.
+4. I started surrendering to the day.
 Some days are amazing.
 And some days are terrible.
 That’s the one thing that’s constant in parenting.
 Instead of letting a bad nap or a sleepless night ruin my life, I’ve got to let it go and remember that tomorrow is a new day.
 (And I’ll admit that I still have to remind myself of this one on occasion!)